lban2049/tokio/.aigne/doc-smith/docs/api-fs.md

 ## Performance Tuning

-Because Tokio's file I/O uses a thread pool, each operation can have some overhead.
-To get good performance, it is recommended to batch your operations into as few calls as possible.
+Since Tokio's file I/O relies on `spawn_blocking`, each operation can introduce overhead.
+To achieve good performance, batch your operations into as few `spawn_blocking` calls as possible.

-Here are some strategies:
+Here are some effective strategies:

-1.  **Buffer in Memory:** When creating a file, write the data to a `String` or `Vec<u8>` in memory first, then write the entire buffer to the file in a single call with `tokio::fs::write`.
+1.  **Buffer in memory, then write once:** Collect data in a `String` or `Vec<u8>` and write the entire buffer with a single call to `tokio::fs::write`.

     ```rust,no_run
     # async fn dox() -> std::io::Result<()> {